pedestriantactics/pedestriantactics/src/routes/privacy-policy/+page.md

 ***

-# Contact
+### Contact

-If you have any questions about this, please contact hi@pedestriantactics.com
+If you have any questions about this, please contact using the contact link on the website.